robguevarra/gh-website/ProjectDocs/Build_Notes/active/payment-actions_phase-1_payment-and-enrollment-flow.md

 - [ ] Metadata/contact info storage for ebook buyers
 - [ ] Upgrade path for ebook-to-course conversion
 - [ ] Testing and validation for all flows

 ---

+### Progress Update (May 30, 2024)
+- All modular utility functions are now implemented, robust, and well-commented:
+  - `ensureAuthUserAndProfile`, `logTransaction`, `createEnrollment`, `storeEbookContactInfo`, `upgradeEbookBuyerToCourse`.
+- Code is clean, modular, and follows project and industry best practices.
+- **Next step:** Integrate and test these utilities in the main payment and enrollment flow (e.g., in `payment-actions.ts`).

+---